Our Ten’s List: Top Ten Creepy Clown Movies

 Now go lock your doors, grab a cream pie and over-sized hammer because it is time to dive in to our Top Ten Creepy Clown Movies.

-Whereas most clowns seem to take their presentation fairly seriously, this sociopathic bumpkin is perhaps even less concerned with hygiene than his victims well-being.
+Not an incredibly scary film… but one look at the filthy Captain Spaulding will make your skin crawl.
+Whereas most clowns seem to take their presentation fairly seriously, this sociopathic bumpkin is perhaps even less concerned with hygiene than he is with his victims’ well-being.

 A pretty terrifying nail biter, Clownhouse plays beautifully on the unsettling nature of clowns, accompanied by some clever camera angles and an eerie soundtrack.

-Director De Salva cleverly crafts a nightmarish and unnerving tone here, if you did not have coulrophobia before seeing this film you most certainly will by the time Clownhouse is over.
+Director De Salva cleverly crafts a movie with a nightmarish and unnerving tone.
+If you did not have coulrophobia before seeing this film you most certainly will by the time Clownhouse is over.

-Well take one look at this clip, and be thankful you weren’t subjected to this horror as a kid.
+Well take one look at this nightmare fuel image, and be thankful you weren’t subjected to this horror as a kid.

-Disastrous children’s parties, random mime violence and murder.
+Exhibit B: Disastrous children’s parties, random mime violence, and murder.

 Shakes is such a human wasteland, it really spotlights that any crazy drunk can become a clown and mentally scar your children.